-The above picture is a view of the GDSII of a full custom mixed signal ASIC.
+The picture included with this post is a view of the GDSII of a full custom mixed signal ASIC.
 This ASIC is targeted at a high volume consumer electronics application.
 In this market, hitting cost targets is critical.
 A key driver for the cost of this custom IC is the silicon area.
 The design team was given a strict “not to exceed” die size budget.

-Still, with all the emphasis on minimizing die area, note the black areas in the picture shown above.
+Still, with all the emphasis on minimizing die area, note the black areas in the picture.
 Although black in the above picture, these areas are often referred to by designers as “white space” or completely unused silicon.

 As the pictures show, even a high volume, cost sensitive full custom ASIC can end up having multiple rather large areas of unused or wasted silicon area.